 Choosing a Mentor

 This page is dedicated to giving students "helpful hints" in acquiring a mentor.
 Mentor relationships are extremely beneficial in helping guide you through your undergraduate experience.
 Mentors are a great resource and can also provide great help as references when it comes to landing a job or a graduate school interview!
-Read through the questions below to see how close you are to a Mentor.
+Read through the questions below to see how close you are to having a mentor.

-Have you connected with a Professor in class?
+Have you connected with a professor in class?